wafakhan9232/Level4-Dissertation/timelog.md

 ## 15 Dec 2021
 * *1.5 hour* Researched javalang library and tested on a java source code file to see how it can be used to achieve the aims of the project.
+* *1.5 hour* Worked on and submitted the status report.

 ## 17 Dec 2021
 * *0.5 hour* Meeting with supervisor.